0xTracker/0x-tracker-client/README.md

 - **[Webpack](https://webpack.js.org/)** - The heart of the build process, webpack coordinates the execution of various transpiling, bundling, optimisation, and development tools.
 - **[Babel](https://babeljs.io)** - Handles transpilation of modern javascript into browser friendly code as well as some code optimisations.
 By using the [env preset](https://babeljs.io/docs/en/babel-preset-env) and [babel polyfill](https://babeljs.io/docs/en/babel-polyfill) in conjunction with Browserslist, code is transpiled to ensure compatibility with most visitors browsers.
 - **[Browserslist](https://github.com/browserslist/browserslist)** - Defines the list of browsers that need to be supported by Babel's transpilation process.
-[Browserslist-GA](https://github.com/browserslist/browserslist-ga) is used to keep the list in sync with visitor analytics.

 ### Testing & Linting